petercunha/tts/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/made-with-crayons.svg)](https://forthebadge.com)

 This is a text to speech emulator powered by Streamlabs' unofficial API.
-It converts your text to speech with any of Streamlab's voices.
-The frontend is completely static, backend is powered by serverless Node.js functions.
+It converts your text to speech with any Streamlabs voices.
+The frontend is completely static, backend is Node.js running from [Google Cloud Functions](https://cloud.google.com/functions).

 [Streamlabs](https://streamlabs.com) is a live streaming software based on [OBS (Open Broadcast Software)](https://obsproject.com).
 Many [Twitch.tv](https://twitch.tv) streamers use it to read follower, donation, and subscriber updates while they're in game.